Dynamic voltage restoration: SSSC and DVR

-The SSSC’s counterpart is the Dynamic Voltage Regulator (DVR).
+The static synchronous series compensator’s counterpart is the dynamic voltage regulator (DVR).
 Although both are utilized for series voltage sag compensation, their operating principles differ from each other.
 The static synchronous series compensator injects a balance voltage in series with the transmission line.
 On the other hand, the DVR compensates the unbalance in supply voltage of different phases.
 Also, DVRs are usually installed on a critical feeder supplying the active power through DC energy storage and the required reactive power is generated internally without any means of DC storage.